jaypyles/Python-Project-Template/README.md

 # Python-Project-Template

-Simple template I use for my python projects
+Simple template I use for my python projects, may update as a I change structure